Towards an efficient and exact algorithm for dynamic dedicated path protection: Simulations

-Since the proposed algorithm is exact, and the edge-exclusion algorithm is heuristic, the proposed algorithm should perform better, and indeed this is so.
-Interestingly, the edge-exclusion algorithm (which uses the generic Dijkstra algorithm), performs very well, only about 5\% worse.
+Since the proposed algorithm can be exact, and the edge-exclusion algorithm is heuristic, the proposed algorithm should perform better, and indeed this is so.
+Interestingly, the edge-exclusion algorithm (which uses the generic Dijkstra algorithm) performs very well, at only about 5\% worse.

-We did not add the edge-exclusion algorithm to the time and memory performance comparison, since it is a heuristic algorithm with the pessimistic computational complexity of the dynamic routing problem without DPP, i.e., $O(|\Omega|^2|V|log|V|)$ \cite{10.1364/JOCN.11.000568}.
-Also, we were unable to add the brute-force algorithm to the comparison because of its exponential complexity.
+We did not add the edge-exclusion algorithm to the time and memory performance comparison, since it is a heuristic algorithm with the worst-case computational complexity of the dynamic routing problem without DPP, i.e., $O(|\Omega|^2|V|log|V|)$ \cite{10.1364/JOCN.11.000568}.
+In addition, we were unable to add the brute-force algorithm to the comparison because of its exponential complexity.

 Admittedly, the reported time and memory consumption of the proposed algorithm seems large: for a network of 100 nodes and 640 units, the algorithm can run even for thousands of seconds, and use even 10 GBs of operating memory.
-However, to put these results in perspective, we report that for a \emph{far smaller} network of 15 nodes and 640 units, the brute-force algorithm ran for thousands of seconds, and requested more than 120 GBs of operating memory in the corroborative runs.
+However, to put these results in perspective, we report that, for a \emph{far smaller} network of 15 nodes and 640 units, the brute-force algorithm ran for thousands of seconds, and it requested more than 120 GBs of operating memory in the corroborative runs.